MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 **Security checklist item \#3:** *If a software-only driver is going to be created, additional access control must be implemented.*

-Software-only kernel drivers may not use plug-and-play (PnP) to become associated with specific hardware IDs, and may be able to run on any PC.
+Software-only kernel drivers do not use plug-and-play (PnP) to become associated with specific hardware IDs, and may be able to run on any PC.
 Such a driver could be used for purposes other than the one originally intended, creating an attack vector.

 Because software-only kernel drivers contain additional risk, they must be limited to run on specific hardware (for example, by using a unique PnP ID to enable creation of a PnP driver, or by checking the SMBIOS table for the presence of specific hardware).